mimnets/data-analyst-roadmap-2024/README.md

 # Data Analyst Roadmap - 2024
-Becoming a Data Analyst: Your Path to a Job-Ready Bootcamp
+Becoming a Data Analyst: My Path to a Job-Ready Bootcamp